20 Essential Baking Supplies Every Home Cook Needs

 Chances are one of your first-ever baking purchases was a set of measuring cups.
 Of course!
-They’re essential for making any recipe (just be sure you’re measuring correctly).
+They’re essential for making any recipe.
 A good set of measuring cups (not just any ol’ set) is a worthy investment.
-This stainless steel set ($49) is easy to clean, plus the set includes some extra measures, like the 2/3-, 3/4-, 1-1/2- and 2-cup scoops.
+These stainless steel measuring cups ($49) is easy to clean, plus the set includes some extra measures, like the 2/3-, 3/4-, 1-1/2- and 2-cup scoops.

 Set of Mixing Bowls

 The type of bowl you use to mix up your batter matters.
 Opt for glass over plastic as it’s microwave-safe and won’t cling on to pasts flavor.
 Be sure to snag a few sizes to suit whatever recipe you’re tackling.
-Our editor’s pick is this set from Baked by Fire King ($30).
-You can see them in action stirring up buttermilk biscuits here.
+Our editor’s pick is this set of mixing bowls from Baked by Fire King ($30).
+You can see them in action stirring up Joanna Gaines’ buttermilk biscuits.

 How did we ever bake before parchment paper?
 This nonstick paper helps you create cookie perfection (and saves you clean up).
 It’s also a must for lining cake pans.
 Our editors love the unbleached parchment paper ($5) for their at-home bakes.
 Plus, there are tons of other nifty uses for parchment around the house.

 Bakers know that they’re craft is just as much science as it is art.
 As such, you should try to be precise as possible in baking.
 A great set of measuring cups and the proper measuring technique will get you close, but measuring ingredients by weight is the most accurate method.
-Learn more about weighing ingredients here.
-Invest in a kitchen scale like this OXO model ($49) that our Test Kitchen uses for spot-on measures.
+Learn more about weighing ingredients.
+Invest in a kitchen scale like this OXO kitchen scale ($49) that our Test Kitchen uses for spot-on measures.
 The pull-out screen is a game-changer when you’re using larger bowls.
-Don’t forget to bookmark this page with common volume-to-weight conversions.
+Don’t forget to bookmark this page for common volume-to-weight conversions.

 Don’t waste any batter when you bake with a good silicone spatula.
-This one from GIR ($13) can help scoop out every bit of batter or dough from your mixing bowl.
+Like this spatula from GIR ($13) can help scoop out every bit of batter or dough from your mixing bowl.
 Plus the heat resistant silicone is great for stirring up anything you’re heating over the stove, like gooey, salted caramel.

 Need to mix your dry ingredients together?
 Make a smooth custard?
 Stir up a great ganache?
 You’ll need a good whisk to do the job.
 A classic balloon whisk ($10) is our Test Kitchen’s go-to, but this flat whisk is winning some of our editors over.